 What is the grade average required to be competitive to enter the BScN Program?

-Minimum grade average required is a mid-B (3.0 GPA or 75%) in the final year of study of your university education.
-However, the BScN program is highly competitive.
-Most successful applicants have a grade average of at least B+ or higher in the final year of a 4-year degree program.
+The minimum grade required is at least a B (3.0 GPA or 75%) in the most recent 5.0 credits, which is your final year average.
+The BScN program is highly competitive and most successful applicants have a grade average of at least B+ or higher in their most recent 5.0 credits.

-I am pursuing the fourth year of my degree and grades for my final year will not be available until May, which courses will be considered for my grade average?
+I am pursuing the fourth year of my degree and grades for my final year will not be available until May, which courses will be included in the average calculation?

-Completed courses of your most recent year of studies (usually Fall term courses of year 4, Summer courses – if any, and Winter courses for year 3) will be considered for grade average calculation at the time of our admissions review.
-The Admissions Office will recalculate your final year average when you submit final transcripts with all completed grades.
+Completed courses of your most recent year of studies (usually Fall Term courses of year 4, Summer session courses – if any, and Winter Term courses for year 3) will be considered for average calculation at the time of our admission review.
+The Admissions Office will review your final transcript(s) with completed grades after submission.

 I am completing my Master’s degree.
 Will grades of my Master-level courses be considered for grade average calculation?

-No, only grades taken at the undergraduate level will be considered for grade average calculation.
+No, only courses taken at the undergraduate level will be considered for average calculation.
 Master’s credentials will be considered as additional qualifications.

 I completed my degree already.
 But some of my prerequisite courses were taken in Year 1 and 2 of my degree, not the final year.
-Will my prerequisite courses taken in my junior years be considered for grade average calculation?
+Will my prerequisite courses taken in my earlier years of study be considered for grade average calculation?

-Only completed courses in the final year will be considered for grade average calculation.
-However, grades for all prerequisite courses will be reviewed by the Admissions Committee carefully.
+Only completed courses in the final year will be considered for final year grade average calculation.
+However, grades for all prerequisite courses will be reviewed by the Admissions Committee.
 Applicants are expected to have satisfactory grades in all prerequisite courses.
-Any grade below 60% is considered as unsatisfactory.
+Any grade below 60% will not meet minimum requirements.

 Yes.
-While applicants are encouraged to complete all prerequisite courses before applying to the program, it is not uncommon for applicants to fulfill prerequisite courses in the Fall or Winter term prior to admission.
-Applicants, however, must submit interim transcript(s) of all outstanding prerequisite courses by the document deadline in February.
-Official final transcript(s) must be submitted by the end of the Winter term in May.
+While applicants are encouraged to complete all prerequisite courses before applying to the program, it is possible to complete prerequisite courses in the Fall or Winter Term prior to admission.
+Applicants must submit up-to-date interim transcript(s) through the supplementary application portal by February 1st.
+Official final transcript(s) must be submitted by in May 31st.

-In general, any relevant bachelor’s degree course offered by a recognised university may be considered.
-However, we highly recommend applicants who have been away from academia for over 5 years to take relevant degree courses as a refresher.
+In general, prerequisite courses at the undergraduate level from a recognized university will be considered.
+However, we recommend applicants who have been away from academia for over 5 years to take relevant prerequisite courses as a refresher.